aritraghsh09/GaMPEN/docs/source/index.md

 ## Getting Help/Contributing

-We always welcome contributions to GaMPEN!!
+We always welcome contributions to GaMPEN!
 If you have any questions about using GaMPEN, please feel free to send me an e-mail at this ``aritraghsh09@xxxxx.com`` GMail address.

 If you have spotted a bug in the code/documentation or you want to propose a new feature, please feel free to open an issue/a pull request on [GitHub](https://github.com/aritraghsh09/GaMPEN).